SciLifeLab-TrainingHub-Platform/TeSS/docs/matomo-analytics-integration.md

 ## Overview

-Training Portal uses [Matomo](https://matomo.org/) for web analytics tracking.
+Training Portal uses Matomo (https://matomo.org/) for web analytics tracking.
 The integration is designed to:

 - Respect user privacy and cookie consent
 - Only track production traffic (no development/staging pollution)
 - Work with Turbolinks navigation
-- Be easily configurable per deployment environment
+- Be easily configurable

 ## Architecture